André Kertész

 Expected by his family to work as a stockbroker, Kertész pursued photography independently as an autodidact, and his early work was published primarily in magazines, a major market in those years.
 This continued until much later in his life, when Kertész stopped accepting commissions.
 He served briefly in World War I and moved to Paris in 1925, then the artistic capital of the world, against the wishes of his family.
 In Paris he worked for France's first illustrated magazine called VU.
 Involved with many young immigrant artists and the Dada movement, he achieved critical and commercial success.

 Due to German persecution of the Jews and the threat of World War II, Kertész decided to emigrate to the United States in 1936, where he had to rebuild his reputation through commissioned work.
 In the 1940s and 1950s, he stopped working for magazines and began to achieve greater international success.
-His career is generally divided into four periods, based on where he was working and his work was most prominently known.
-They are called the Hungarian period, the French period, the American period and, toward the end of his life, the International period.
+His career is generally divided into four periods, based on where he was working and where his work was most prominently known.
+They are called the Hungarian period, the French period, the American period, and, toward the end of his life, the International period.